meireles/fia/README.md

 ### Usage

-The main goal of the `fia` package is to programatically download FIA data, which lives lives in the FIADB webpage.
-Use `url_fia()` to see the default FIA url.
+The fia data lives lives in the FIADB.
+You can see the default database url using `url_fia()`.

 ```r